Gravitational four-derivative corrections in non-relativistic heterotic supergravity and the $SO(8)$ Green-Schwarz mechanism: Introduction

 We then apply this identification to the finite action obtained after taking the NR limit of heterotic supergravity.
-The resulting four-derivative action, detailed in Section 4 and summarized in Section 1.1, contains finite terms depending on the curvature $R^{(-)}_{\mu\nu a'b'}$ and on the intrinsic torsion $\tau_{\mu \nu}{}^{+}$.
-By construction the full action is invariant under $SO(8)$, boosts transformations and diffeomorphism invariance, the first one provided by the Bergshoeff de Roo identification.
-Particularly, the new four-derivative terms are not $SO(8)$ invariant, but they compensate the transformation of the two-derivative action with respect to the $SO(8)$ Green-Schwarz mechanism, which can be trivialized with field redefinitions.
+The resulting four-derivative action, detailed in Section 4, contains finite terms depending on the curvature $R^{(-)}_{\mu\nu a'b'}$ and on the intrinsic torsion $\tau_{\mu \nu}{}^{+}$.
+By construction the full action is invariant under $SO(8)$, boost transformations and diffeomorphism invariance, the first one provided by the Bergshoeff-de Roo identification.
+In particular, the new four-derivative terms are not $SO(8)$ invariant, but they compensate the transformation of the two-derivative action with respect to the $SO(8)$ Green-Schwarz mechanism, which can be trivialized with field redefinitions.

 In section 5 we discuss two possible immediate continuations for this paper: on the one hand, the construction of the Metsaev and Tseytlin action \cite{MT} in the NR limit.
 This formulation is promising because it could provide the form of the four-derivative bosonic corrections, which are not guided by a Green-Schwarz mechanism.
 On the other hand, we also discuss the construction of the four-derivative corrections associated with the formulation \cite{BR}.
-In section 5.2 we obtain the form of the Green-Schwarz mechanism using the Bergshoeff-de Roo identification for a particular case of this construction, and it would be interesting to extend this result to obtain the corrections for this prescription.
+In section 5.2 we obtain the form of the Green-Schwarz mechanism using the Bergshoeff-de Roo identification for a particular case of this construction, and we discuss the possibility of extending this approach to obtain the gravitational four-derivative corrections for this prescription.
 Finally, in section 6, we conclude the work and discuss some potential long-term lines of research.